micmejia/bible-dump/AMPC/2 Peter/2 Pet 3.md

-So, beloved, since you are expecting these things, be eager to be found by Him [at His coming] without spot or blemish and at peace [in serene confidence, [^d]free from fears and agitating passions and moral conflicts].
+So, beloved, since you are expecting these things, be eager to be found by Him [at His coming] without spot or blemish and at peace [in serene confidence, free from fears and agitating passions and moral conflicts].